MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md

 ## Eligibility Criteria

 Microsoft offers discounted and donated industry-leading solutions for nonprofits.
-Nonprofit or non-governmental organizations with recognized legal status in their respective country (equal to 501(c)(3) status under the United States Internal Revenue Code) can register for Microsoft non-profits.
+Nonprofit or non-governmental organizations with recognized legal status in their respective country/region (equal to 501(c)(3) status under the United States Internal Revenue Code) can register for Microsoft non-profits.

 For more details on nonprofit organization eligibility requirements, [**visit this document.**](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE2Gxsp)